Robert S. Boyer

 Robert Stephen Boyer is an American retired professor of computer science, mathematics, and philosophy at The University of Texas at Austin.
 He and J Strother Moore invented the Boyer–Moore string-search algorithm, a particularly efficient string searching algorithm, in 1977.
 He and Moore also collaborated on the Boyer–Moore automated theorem prover, Nqthm, in 1992.
 Following this, he worked with Moore and Matt Kaufmann on another theorem prover called ACL2.
+He was elected AAAI Fellow in 1991.

 Publications

 Boyer has published extensively, including the following books: